|Thomas O’Donnell, Esq

 In order to facilitate prompt compliance with the Ohio Public Records Act (Ohio Revised Code 149.43), all persons seeking to inspect or obtain copies of Board records are expected to comply with the policy.
 This policy does not apply to the use of records for official Board business by authorized individuals or to persons who desire to inspect or obtain copies of their own records.

-It is the responsibility of the requestor of public records to identify with clarity the records that are sought.
-The Board is under no duty to seek out and retrieve records that contain specific information that is of interest to a requestor.
+It is the responsibility of the requester of public records to identify with clarity the records that are sought.
+The Board is under no duty to seek out and retrieve records that contain specific information that is of interest to a requester.

 It is not appropriate to ask the Board to search for records containing selected information.
 For example, a request for any and all records containing any reference to a particular person or subject is overly broad and inappropriate.